panpf/sketch/docs/result_cache.md

 pictures [Sketch], the result cache function will store the converted pictures on disk for a long time, and skip the conversion process next time you read them directly from disk.

-The result caching function is managed by [ResultCacheDecodeInterceptor], and [DiskCache] is managed by the storage management.
+The result caching function is managed by [ResultCacheRequestInterceptor], and [DiskCache] is managed by the storage management.

 The default implementation of [DiskCache] is [LruDiskCache]: